What is a HMRC Distraint Notice (now Notice of Enforcement)?

 The officer is issued with a Writ of Control.
 They will then send the Notice of Enforcement to the debtor, on 7 clear days’ notice, excluding Sundays and bank holidays.

 If payment in full is not made within this 7 clear day period or an instalment arrangement agreed, the officer will attend the debtor’s premises after the expiry of the 7 clear day notice period to take control of goods (formally called seizure).
-If the debtor doesn't sign a Controlled Goods Agreement (formerly Walking Possession) or makes payment in full, the officer can make arrangements to remove goods and sell the goods over which he has taken control (seized).
+If the debtor doesn't sign a Controlled Goods Agreement (formerly Walking Possession) or make payment in full, the officer can make arrangements to remove goods and sell the goods over which he has taken control (seized).

 If a proposal for payment by instalment is accepted at this visit, a Controlled Goods Agreement (CGA) will be prepared.
 It should include, amongst other matters, a list of the items over which control has been taken.
 The agreement must be signed (this replaces walking possession).